Johnny Walsh (hurler)

 Johnny Walsh (22 August 1874 – 1 September 1957) was a famous Irish sportsperson.
 He played hurling with his local club Tubberadora and with the Tipperary senior inter-county team from 1895 until 1900.

 Playing career

 Club

-Walsh played his club hurling with his local Tubberadora club and enjoyed much success.
+Walsh played his club hurling with his local Tubberadorat club and enjoyed much success.
 He won senior county championship titles with the club in 1895, 1896 and 1898.
 Tubberadora never again won another senior county title.

 Inter-county

 Walsh first came to prominence on the inter-county scene with Tipperray in 1890.
 Cork, however, were the standard bearers in the province of Munster at the time.
 In 1895 Tipp faced Limerick in the provincial final and the game turned into a rout.
 Tipperary won the game by 7-8 to 0-2 giving Walsh his first Munster title.
 Tipperary later played Kilkenny in the All-Ireland final to be played at what is now Croke Park.
 Tipp took a 1-6 to 1-0 lead at half-time and went on to hammer ‘the Cats’ by 6-8 to 1-10 at the final whistle.
 Tipperary’s Paddy Riordan is said to have scored all but one point of his team’s total as Walsh collected his first All-Ireland title.

 In 1896 as Tipperary played Cork in the Munster final.
 That game had to end before the official finish and a replay took place.
 Tipp easily won the replay by 7-9 to 2-3.
 The subsequent All-Ireland final saw Tipperary play Dublin at the famous Jones’s Road ground.
 Tipp scored a goal in the very first minute and took a 4-6 to 0-1 lead at half-time.
 The game turned into a rout as Tipperary won by 8-14 to 0-4 giving Walsh a second All-Ireland title.
 This game still holds the record as the most one-sided All-Ireland final.

 Tipp surrendered their provincial crown in 1897, however, the team took on Cork in the 1898 Munster final.
 That game had to be abandoned due to fading light, however, Walsh collected a third provincial title as Tipp easily defeated ‘the Rebels’ in the replay.
 Galway fell heavily in the penultimate game of the championship, allowing Tipp to advance to the All-Ireland final against Kilkenny.
 In a high-scoring and exciting game Kilkenny were on top for the first twenty-five minutes.
 In the second-half Tipp took the upper hand with Mikey Maher scoring three goals.
 A 7-13 to 3-10 score line gave Tipp the victory and gave Walsh a third All-Ireland title as captain.